Kaleidoscope (American TV series): Episodes

-All eight episodes can be watched in any order.
+The eight episodes can be watched in any order.
 An introduction ("Black") explains the show's concept.
-The episodes are listed here in the order listed on Netflix.
+The episodes are listed here in the order listed on Netflix's Tudum page.

 Production

 Development

 On September 16, 2021, it was revealed that Netflix had given an eight-episode order for the series, then titled Jigsaw.
 Eric Garcia serves as creator, writer, and executive producer, along with EPs Ridley Scott, David W. Zucker, Jordan Sheehan, Fred Berger, Brian Kavanaugh-Jones, Justin Levy, and Russell Fine.
 The series is produced by Scott Free Productions and Automatik Entertainment.
 It was announced that Everardo Gout and Mairzee Almas would each direct two episodes.
 It was also announced Robert Townsend would direct multiple episodes of the series.
 The series is structured in a non-linear order so that viewers can choose the order in which they watch the episodes leading up to the finale.

 Casting

 Alongside the series announcement, Giancarlo Esposito, Paz Vega, Rufus Sewell, Tati Gabrielle, Peter Mark Kendall, Rosaline Elbay, Jai Courtney, Niousha Noor, and Jordan Mendoza were cast.